-When NAT is active, it will affect traffic to and from services on TNSR, such as IPsec and BGP.
-When NAT is enabled, by default TNSR will drop traffic that doesn't match an existing NAT session or static NAT rule.
+When Endpoint-dependent NAT mode is active, it will affect traffic to and from services on TNSR, such as IPsec and BGP.
+When NAT is enabled in this mode, by default TNSR will drop traffic that doesn't match an existing NAT session or static NAT rule.
 To change this behavior, enable NAT forwarding mode:

-tnsr(config) # nat global-options nat44 forwarding true
+tnsr(config)# nat global-options nat44 forwarding true

-If NAT is active and there are no services present on TNSR which need to communicate using an interface involved with NAT, then it is more secure and efficient to disable forwarding:
+If Endpoint-dependent NAT is active and there are no services present on TNSR which need to communicate using an interface involved with NAT, then it is more secure and efficient to disable forwarding: